 Location: Penang, Malaysia

 Dear Readers, As skipper, and fearless leader of the fo’c’s’le ladies, I spent the majority of my day delegating jobs and organizing a very complex schedule (not really).
 I woke this morning for my 4-8 watch, which was cooler than usual, and generally uneventful – other than my attempt to take water samples with Allison.
-We arrived in Penang, Malaysia just before lunch.
+We arrived in Penang, Malaysia, just before lunch.
 From what I can see, the small metropolis should provide plenty of adventure for Argo’s shipmates over the next two days.
 Until then, I hope you will take the time to read the days highlights from my lovely fellow ladies of the forecastle.

 Claire: Claire also began her day at 12 am, this time with a lovely snack of Nutella and rice cakes, which she has unfortunately managed to polish off completely in the past 48 hours.
 Her memories of watch consist of some wind and a bit of rain, but nothing of her times of bow watch with Rachael.
 After watch, Claire snuggled into her bunk wearing her hat and ski socks (returning to Boston for ski season should be a rude awakening for Claire).
 She fell into a deep sleep and dreamt of more Nutella and rice cakes.
 She, instead, awoke to a delicious lunch of Enchilada casserole.
 Her day proceeded with chart work with fellow shipmate Kyle in MTE, and a James Bond Movie.
-To Claire’s loving parents she extends the message to, please answer the phone.
+To Claire’s loving parents, she extends the message to, please answer the phone.

-Allison: Allison awoke at 6:20 this morning to preform a water sample for her oceanography project.
+Allison: Allison awoke at 6:20 this morning to perform a water sample for her oceanography project.
 For those of you who do not know, to take a water sample 10 m from down, you must throw a plastic tube 10 meters into the water then skillfully drop a weight on top of the tube.
 This is very difficult when the vessel is moving at 3 knots.
 After that, she remained on watch with watch team three until 8 am when her own watch team joined her.
-She spent this watch taking more scientific samples, and even single handedly (okay, maybe there was some help) managed to strike the main sail, main and foreword staysails.
+She spent this watch taking more scientific samples, and even single-handedly (okay, maybe there was some help) managed to strike the mainsail, main and foreword staysails.
 After a delicious lunch, Allison spent a large sum of time, re-flaking the three sails she had earlier struck.
 After flaking the sails, she assisted the crew in raising the deck tarps.
-Next she had 2 hours of class, 1 of which she was left high and dry by her charting partner, Kyle, who was otherwise occupied with Claire.
+Next, she had 2 hours of class, 1 of which she was left high and dry by her charting partner, Kyle, who was otherwise occupied with Claire.
 After being extremely envious for two hours and taking in her words, “a very hard nap,” Allison was awoken for marine biology lecture.
-Allison’s day is now concluding with a game of cards, which she will use to diffuse from a hard day of work and further procrastinate her 2 page essay.
+Allison’s day is now concluding with a game of cards, which she will use to diffuse from a hard day of work and further procrastinate her 2-page essay.